 22 January 2015

 No matter how much you've travelled, a good advice and a fresh portion of inspiration is always in demand.
 Therefore, Globelink International Ltd launches a new project called 'Expert's Advice'.
 We've invited travel experts from various countries, of different age and with absolutely unique travel experience to share their priceless knowledge and personal tips with you.
+And here is the first travel interview.

 Meet our first expert Johnny Ward, the owner of One Step 4Ward travel blog.
 With a big dream of visiting every single country in the world, he started travelling in 2006 and have been to 125 countries so far!
 He's no millionaire and he works as many hours per week as he wants.
 No limits, no boundaries and, definitely, no hesitation.
 We've asked Johnny to share his expertise with you and he was glad to help.